hyp3rlinx/PSTrojanFile/README.md

 Vectors: double click, drag and drop to PS shortcut Exploit Requirements: <br>

-a) PowerShell PS1 files must be set to open with PowerShell as the default program
+a) PowerShell PS1 files must be set to open with PowerShell as the default program <br>

-b) Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force
+b) Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force <br>

 c) User must double-click or drag and drop the maliciously named PS1 script

 Leverages alternate shorthand PS commands like "saps", "gc" start a process and get-content etc.